remyroy/CDDA-Game-Launcher/BUILDING.md

 # Building guide

+**Notes**: *At this time, it appears the building guide is outdated since the PyQt5 binaries are now only available for Python 3.5.
+The steps should be similar but you will need to adjust by downloading Python 3.5 and downloading the related Python 3.5 compiled binaries.*

 CDDA Game Launcher is developed using Python.
 In order to run or build the launcher, you will need to download a recent version of Python and install all the requirements.

 ## Requirements